nealm54/chordgen/README.md

 Now rerun the python this time with arguments:

-python chordgen.py –i “KeyLab 49” –o “MyMidi”
+python chordgen.py –i "KeyLab 49" –o "MyMidi"

 Just leave the python running in the background and open say a DAW and connect to a VST.
 Make sure the VST gets its midi input from MyMidi and you should hear major triads the first time you hit a key.
 Change chord type by hitting the relevant pad as shown in the map above.